Estate Tax Planning

 Whether a trust is appropriate for you and your family depends on the size of your estate and your goals for the future.

-Why do you need an estate tax planning lawyer?
+Why do you need an estate tax planning lawyer in North Carolina?

 Tax laws and individual financial and personal situations change over time.
 A will or estate plan drafted five or 10 years ago may need to be updated to address changes in the tax code or changes in your life.
 Estate planning and planning for the distribution of your assets after your death can be an emotional experience.
 It is important to work with an experienced and compassionate estate planning attorney who can offer trusted guidance.